Offerings Through the Lifespan

-We provide children, youth, young adults and adults an opportunity to explore, reflect and learn in a nurturing spiritual community.
-Unitarian Universalist religious education programs offer all ages, inspiring:
+We provide children, youth, young adults and adults opportunities to explore, reflect and learn in a nurturing spiritual community.
+Our offerings inspire:

 - Ethical growth – internalizing enduring values like justice, equity, and compassion, and gaining tools to act on them in everyday life.

 - Social growth – connecting with peers and people of all ages on a deeper level.
 Finding acceptance among people who see beyond the superficial.

 - Spiritual growth – feeling a connection with the sacred within, among and beyond us.

 Current Offerings for Children & Youth

 Ruby, Ronan, Meara, and Nim persevered not only through the pandemic over the last year but also through the creation of their first podcast entirely over zoom.
 Give it a listen here and give them a big shout-out!

 And a big shout out to Ruby Preston for her beautiful words and the cool chalice podcast logo!

 We planted seeds in April which sprouted and grew under your care.
 And now it is time to pass some or all of them on for the UUFP Plant Sale.
 Any plants you have for the sale can be dropped off at 64 Elm St. on Wednesday, June 2; Thursday, June 3; and Friday, June 4, between 9:30 a.m. and 11:30 a.m.